ChuckerTeam/chucker/README.md

 - Why are retries and redirects not being captured discretely?
 - Why are my encoded request/response bodies not appearing as plain text?

 Please refer to [this section of the OkHttp wiki](https://github.com/square/okhttp/wiki/Interceptors#choosing-between-application-and-network-interceptors).
-You can choose to use Chuck as either an application or network interceptor, depending on your requirements.
+You can choose to use Chucky as either an application or network interceptor, depending on your requirements.

 Acknowledgements
 ----------------

-Chuck uses the following open source libraries:
+Chucky uses the following open source libraries:

 - [OkHttp](https://github.com/square/okhttp) - Copyright Square, Inc.
 - [Gson](https://github.com/google/gson) - Copyright Google Inc.